Last updated: June 2026 | Data sources: Texas Real Estate Commission (TREC), Pearson VUE, Texas Legislature Online

 How do I renew my Texas real estate license?

 Texas real estate licenses renew every 2 years.
-For your first renewal, you must complete 90 hours of post-licensing training (including 4 hours of Legal Update I and 4 hours of Legal Update II).
+For your first renewal, you must complete 90 hours of SAE (Sales Agent Apprentice Education), which includes a mandatory 30-hour Real Estate Brokerage course plus 4 hours each of Legal Update I and II.
+These SAE hours cannot be deferred.
 For subsequent renewals, you need 18 hours of continuing education (4 hours Legal Update I, 4 hours Legal Update II, 3 hours contract-related, and 7 hours of electives).
-A $200 deferral fee applies if you miss the deadline.
+A $200 deferral fee can buy extra time only for the 18-hour CE, not for first-renewal SAE.